steunix/passweaver-api/docs/index.md

  - Local: the user password hash is stored locally in the database
  - LDAP: authenticate against a LDAP/Active Directory server
  - API key: authenticate only via an existing API key
+ - Google OAuth2 token validation: see below

+### Google OAuth2 token validation

+You can integrate your frontend with Google OAuth2 (PassWeaver GUI supports is), and once you obtain a valid token PassWeaver API can validate it and obtain the informations to log you in: it will look for an existing user with the email obtained from the token.

+In order to enable Google OAuth2, you have to set auth.google_oauth2 in the configuration, and export GOOGLE_CLIENT_ID of your Google API Key in your environment.

 ## Authorization